secretfader/secretfader/README.md

 ### Professional Interests :briefcase:

-While I enjoy writing Rust code, I get the most enjoyment out of teaching, both as a speaker and one-on-one.
+While I enjoy writing Rust code, I'm at my happiest when helping others achieve their technical goals.
+I enjoy teaching, both as a speaker and one-on-one.
 Subjects of interest include reverse engineering, wireless security, and graphics rendering.

 I can trace my interest in engineering and education to the Amateur Radio study group I formed with several friends in middle school, which resulted in most of